Skip to main contentSkip to main content

 The Atropine Option: Medicated Eye Drops

-Another powerful tool we have for Myopia Control is low-dose atropine eye drops.
+Another powerful tool we have for Myopia Management is low-dose atropine eye drops.
 This isn’t a new medication—optometrists have used atropine for decades for various purposes.
 What’s new is using it in a very diluted form (typically 0.01% to 0.05%) specifically to slow down myopia.

 Unlike Ortho-K, atropine doesn’t correct your child’s vision.
 It’s purely a therapeutic treatment.
 Your child will still need to wear their regular glasses or contact lenses during the day to see clearly.
 The treatment involves putting one drop in each eye every night before bed.
 It’s simple, non-invasive, and can be a great option for younger children or those who aren’t ready for contact lenses.